UnicornTV/Flourish-Tutorial/storyboard.md

 * Settings

 All of these views, with the exception of the authentication view, are going to be tabs in our tab bar.
-Currently our tab bar only has two views, so let's add three more.
+Currently our tab bar only has three views, so let's add three more.

+{x: adding_calendar_trend}
 Now we need to add two more views so follow the same procedure as we did for our calendar scene to create a trend scene and a settings scene.
-Now that we've added our tab views, let's rename the labels for the tab bar items currently labeled first and second to be "entry" and "journal."

-*** pic ***
+{x: renaming_existing_views}
+We need to delete the existing views currently labeled "first" and "second" and create two new navigation controller/root controller pairs for the "entry" and "journal" views to round out our tabs.

 ### Adding images to tab bar items